 Dean Shrock, PhD, author of Why Love Heals cites scientific proof that love heals.
 Dr. Shrock served as Director of Mind-Body Medicine for 40 cancer centers.
 He found that his patients lived much longer than those receiving only conventional medical care.

 Much to his surprise, his research showed that it was not his programs and teaching that made the difference for his patients.
 It was that they felt cared for by him.

 Dr. Shrock defines love as the all pervasive energy that flows through everything.
 He explains that love is oneness because on a subatomic level all of us are connected.

 When you experience it, you are resonating with the essence of the universe and who you are.
 The quantum field flows freely and health is its natural consequence.
 You yourself are source.
 Connecting emotionally and spiritually is the essence of life and health.

 Self love means you accept yourself and take care of yourself mentally and physically.
-Allowing yourself to open and receive from others is an act of self love.
+You allow yourself to open and receive from others as an act of self love.

 For many of us, it is easier to extend a helping hand to others than to ourselves.

 Dr. Bernie Siegel explains that when you do not love your life your body suffers.
 It is the 'good girl' who gets breast cancer.
 She is the one who takes care of other people's needs and desires at the expense of her own.

 The 'good girl' may equate love with conforming.
 Perhaps you were raised to put others first, or not to think too highly of yourself.
 Maybe you even heard, "Who do you think you are?"
 You may have been raised to believe you are a sinner, that you don't deserve, or aren't worth it.